Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Discussion

 Table~\ref{tb:2} further supports these observations by quantifying the relationship between the estimated uncertainty and the true reconstruction error calculated with fully-sampled ground truth reconstructions.
-After conformal calibration, the QR\hyp based uncertainty show high Pearson correlations (roughly 90\%) with the reconstruction error in brain images for 4\hyp fold acceleration and higher, indicating strong agreement between uncertainty and error magnitude.
+After conformal calibration, the QR\hyp based uncertainty showed high Pearson correlations (roughly 90\%) with the reconstruction error in brain images for 4\hyp fold acceleration and higher, indicating strong agreement between uncertainty and error magnitude (note that the Pearson and region\hyp Pearson correlations dropped to $39\%$ and $84\%$, respectively, when computed on the unblurred maps, due to the strong influence of pixel\hyp level noise in the absolute error map).
 These high correlations show that the calibrated QR uncertainty scales proportionally with the underlying reconstruction error across the image.
 For the ResM\hyp based uncertainty, the correlation dropped to $69\%$.
 According to the histogram in Figure~\ref{fig3:Result}, Pearson correlation is higher when QR is used over ResM.
 For the reconstructed knee images, the ResM\hyp based uncertainty correlates poorly with the true reconstruction error (Pearson correlation $<25\%$) due to the smaller calibration dataset (50 volumes comparing to 689 used in the brain) \cite{angelopoulos2022image}.

 Pearson correlations are consistently higher than Spearman because magnitude alignment is stronger than strict pixelwise rank ordering, which is more sensitive to local fluctuations in low\hyp error regions.
 The lower correlations observed at 2\hyp fold acceleration are expected, as the reconstruction error in this regime is small and spatially homogeneous, yielding insufficient dynamic range for a meaningful correlation analysis.